astropy/astroquery/docs/solarsystem/jpl/sbdb/sbdb.rst

 Customizing your Query
 ======================

+The default :meth:`~astroquery.solarsystem.jpl.sbdb.SBDBClass.query`
-The default :meth:`~astroquery.jplsbdb.SBDBClass.query` offers only a limited amount of target information.
-The full potential of the `SBDB API <https://ssd-api.jpl.nasa.gov/doc/sbdb.html>`_ can be tapped using the optional parameters of :meth:`~astroquery.jplsbdb.SBDBClass.query`.
-The following listing shows the optional parameters of :meth:`~astroquery.jplsbdb.SBDBClass.query` and how they translate to the `SBDB API <https://ssd-api.jpl.nasa.gov/doc/sbdb.html>`_.
-Note that most options are or boolean nature and can be triggered by simply assigning ``True`` to them.
+offers only a limited amount of target information.
+The full potential of the `SBDB API <https://ssd-api.jpl.nasa.gov/doc/sbdb.html>`_ can be tapped using the optional parameters of :meth:`~astroquery.solarsystem.jpl.sbdb.SBDBClass.query`.
+The following listing shows the optional parameters of :meth:`~astroquery.solarsystem.jpl.sbdb.SBDBClass.query` and how they translate to the `SBDB API
+<https://ssd-api.jpl.nasa.gov/doc/sbdb.html>`_.
+Note that most options
+are or boolean nature and can be triggered by simply assigning ``True`` to them.

 * ``id_type``: available options [``'search'``, ``'spk'``, ``'des'``] translate into the different SBDB API search modes [``sstr``,